micmejia/bible-dump/NKJV/2 Samuel/2 Sam 7.md

 For Your word's sake, and according to Your own heart, You have done all these great things, to make Your servant know _them._

 ###### 22
-Therefore You are great, [^f]O Lord God.
+Therefore You are great, O Lord God.
 For _there is_ none like You, nor _is there any_ God besides You, according to all that we have heard with our ears.

 ###### 23
 And who _is_ like Your people, like Israel, the one nation on the earth whom God went to redeem for Himself as a people, to make for Himself a name--and to do for Yourself great and awesome deeds for Your land--before Your people whom You redeemed for Yourself from Egypt, the nations, and their gods?